 (1) Imagine No Malaria

-During the July 4th Festivities$47.61 was donated to support our Change for Change Campaign bringing our total donations to date to $1268.88.
+Our Change for Change Campaign total donations to date are $1273.88.
 Let’s work to raise $1500 by the end of 2014.
+There is a jar in the narthex for change (and dollars) or you can place a check in the offering plate with the notation “Imagine No Malaria” campaign.
 Thanks UUMC for “making a difference” in the lives of those threatened by malaria.

 (2) Africa University

 The world is our parish and we are called to “make a difference” at home and abroad.
 It currently costs, $5,400 for a student to attend Africa University with the hopes of returning home to make a difference in his/her community.
-So far we have raised $170.
-Let’s see if we can up that amount for this worthy cause.
-Join together to support this fully accredited United Methodist-related educational institution located in Zimbabwe, established by the General Conference of the United Methodist Church.
+So far UUMC has raised $245.
+Let’s see if we can increase donations to support this fully accredited United Methodist-related educational institution located in Zimbabwe and established by the General Conference of the United Methodist Church.